-80 De minimis.
+82 De minimis.

 Modifies de minimis amounts (the amount of wetlands that may be impacted without requiring a wetland replacement plan) by removing references to wetland types.
 Changes the unit of measure to acres (from square feet) for some exemptions resulting in higher de minimis amounts in greater than 80 percent and less than 50 percent areas, and lower amounts in 50 to 80 percent areas.
+Establishes 100 square feet de minimis amount for all wetlands for certain projects in a shoreland wetland protection zone.
 Removes certain exemptions applicable in the 11-county metropolitan area.
 Establishes new requirements applicable to permanent and semipermanent flooded areas.
 States that when the total area of impacts to wetlands as part of the project exceeds the applicable de minimis amount that a replacement plan is required.